BrianEnigma/ElectionCountdown/README.md

 # Overview

-This is the code for running https://ElectionCountdown.org.
+This is the code for running [Election Countdown](https://ElectionCountdown.org).

 # License